wp-plugins/rssphoto/readme.txt

 Here's a quick description of the settings:

    1. Title: text that appears over the image in the sidebar.
    2. URL: address of the RSS or Atom feed.
    3. Feed Item Selection: RSSPhoto will choose a random feed item, or the most recent feed item
-   4. Image selection: the script can randomly select images or just display the first image in the feed item
+   4. Number of Items to Display: how many feed items to pull images from
    5. Pull images from: some feeds have thumbnail previews in the item description rather than the item content.
+   6. Minimum Size (px): images whose width or height is smaller than this value will not be displayed
+   7. Image selection: the script can randomly select images or just display the first image in the feed item
+   8. Number of Images to Display: how many images to pull from each feed item
-   6. Fixed dimension: select whether the width, height, or longest side should be fixed.
+   9. Fixed dimension: select whether the width, height, or longest side should be fixed.
-   7. Dimension size: size in pixels of the width, height, or longest side (previously selected).
+   10. Size (px): size in pixels of the width, height, or longest side (previously selected).

 == Frequently Asked Questions ==